rosshadden/sublime-xpath/README.md

 ### Namespaces

 XPath 1.0 does not have the concept of a default namespace.
 Therefore, if a node in the XML document being queried defines a default namespace, that namespace should be mapped to a prefix in the XPath query expression for easier access.
+This plugin will do that for you automatically.
 See the included `example_xml_ns.xml` file for more details.

 ### Nodes before the root element